CocoaPress/docs/docs/Printer/Printing.md

 <!-- TODO add photo of main menu with media selected -->

 - [ ] Select your GCode file with the media button.

-!!! info
-    Custom GCode made with PrusaSlicer and Cocoa Press' profiles since version 1.1.0 should include the print time, chocolate used, and more in the filename.
-If this isn't shown, the user should update their profiles within PrusaSlicer.

 - [ ] When asked if you want to start that file, press "yes" to begin the print.
 - [ ] The printer will begin the print by probing homing the X and Y axes, and then the Z height.
 Then, it begins a purge line, to remove any printed debris on the printer'snozzle.
 Depending on the profile this may vary.